 Andover HGS Family History Group meet monthly for Talks and Visits to Inspire and Help you with your Research

-Welcome to the Andover Group page.
-This friendly and welcoming group meets on the second Thursday of each month, except August, at the Weyhill Fairground Hall, Weyhill.
-Doors open at 7:15 pm and the meeting begins promptly at 7:30 pm.
-Andover lies in the north-west of the county and our members come from Andover and the surrounding villages.
+Welcome to the Andover Group page!
+This friendly and welcoming group meets on the second Thursday of each month (except August) at The Weyhill Fairground Hall, near Andover, where there’s plenty of parking.
+Doors open at 7pm and the meeting begins promptly at 7:30 pm.
 We are always very pleased to welcome visitors and new members.